 Yet, despite the fact that this book made me so troubled, it still was so well written and addictive, with complex characters that I could not give up on it.
 There is something about the characters that pulls you in and makes you eagerly wanting to know what will happen to them, especially Damen.
 You also want to find out what the deal with Laurent really is, C.S.
 Pacat did a great job keeping you intrigued and in suspense about his inner feelings, about his “true” self.

-If I should rate this book based on the characters with their depths and complexity, the page-turner writing style, the fantasy setting and the way you get pulled into the story, I would give it 4 stars.
-But if I should base my rating on how it made me feel and the fact that it contains so many disturbing parts and the fact that the whole story is about sexual slavery, it would only be a 2 star rating for me.
+If I should rate this book based on the characters with their depths and complexity, the page-turner writing style, the fantasy setting and the way you get pulled into the story, I would give it 4, or maybe even 5, stars.
+But if I should base my rating on how it made me feel and the fact that it contains so many disturbing parts and the fact that the whole story is about sexual slavery, it would only be a 1 star rating for me.
 I have therefore decided to go the middle way here and give this book a 3 star rating.
-It’s not a bad book, it’s just not my cup of tea.
-I even think I will read the next installments, to find out what happens to the characters and get to know Laurent more, but just not right away.

 Find out more about the book and the author here: C.S.
 Pacat